SMOOTH-ERC/believe_me_green/README.md

 1. Dowload all files
 2. To view the model code: open the file "model_function.m"
-3. To run the model: use open the file "run.m" and run it
+3. To run the model: open the file "run.m" and run it.
+This calls the model_function file
 4. To plot results and replicate the figures of the paper: open the files in the "Figures code" folder and run them